-Chris Albanese is Pam and Jack Burks Assistant Professor of Choral Conducting and assistant professor of music in choral conducting at the Indiana University Jacobs School of Music, where he directs the Grammy-nominated Singing Hoosiers and teaches courses in choral conducting.
+Chris Albanese is Pam and Jack Burks Assistant Professor of Choral Conducting and associate professor of music in choral conducting at the Indiana University Jacobs School of Music, where he directs the Grammy-nominated Singing Hoosiers and teaches courses in choral conducting.

 Albanese came to IU by way of San Francisco, where he was a member of the Grammy Award-winning ensemble Chanticleer.
 As a member of Chanticleer, he performed in venues ranging from Los Angeles’ Disney Concert Hall to Vienna’s Musikverein.
 The ensemble’s performances and interviews were broadcast on nationwide NPR affiliates, Russia’s Mariinsky network, and the Hallmark Channel’s Home and Family program.
 An active soloist and recitalist, Albanese has also performed with the Dayton Opera, Cincinnati Bach Festival, Cincinnati Chamber Orchestra, Ars Musica Chicago, Berkshire Choral Festival, Lorin Maazel’s Castleton Festival, and as tenor soloist for the world premiere of Dominick DiOrio’s “Ding Dong Bell.”